leonardomurakami/murakams-home/README.md

 - **Dynamic Content**: Real-time search and filtering with HTMX
 - **GitHub Integration**: Automatically displays your GitHub repositories
 - **Contact Form**: Functional contact form with email notifications
-- **Database Support**: SQLite for development, PostgreSQL for production
 - **Docker Ready**: Full containerization with docker-compose
 - **Modular Structure**: Easy to extend with new pages and features